eva-may-JS/Individual-Project-Formative-Assessment/README.md

 ### Content

-- The text for the Home page was taken from GOV.UK: Public mental health (https://www.gov.uk/government/collections/public-mental-health)
+- The text for the Home page was taken from GOV.UK: Public mental health (https://www.gov.uk/government/collections/public-mental-health) and ChatGPT (https://chatgpt.com/)
 - The logo was created using LOGO.com (https://logo.com/)
 - The icons were taken from [Font Awesome](https://fontawesome.com/)
 - The Favicon was created using Favicon.io (https://favicon.io/)